-${\bf N}$ is the grade assigned for a course audited or otherwise taken without credit.
-If an auditor/student stops attending, a grade of ${\bf W}$ is assigned. ${\bf W}$ grades do not affect grade point average (GPA).
+N is the grade assigned for a course audited or otherwise taken without credit.
+If an auditor/student stops attending, a grade of W is assigned.
+W grades do not affect grade point average (GPA).

-W is the grade assigned when a student officially withdraws from a course before the end of the ninth week of classes (third week for 4- or 8-week summer terms; first week for short courses in

-January, May, and August).
+W is the grade assigned when a student officially withdraws from a course before the end of the ninth week of classes (third week for 4- or 8-week summer terms; first week for two-week courses in January, May, and August).
 Failing grades assigned for academic dishonesty cannot be changed by withdrawal from the course.

 E is the grade assigned when a student officially withdraws from a course after the ninth week of classes.
-A student who officially withdraws from the University before the end of the ninth week of classes (third week for 4- and 8-week summer terms; first week for summer short courses) will receive a W grade for each course.
+A student who officially withdraws from the University before the end of the ninth week of classes (third week for 4- and 8-week summer terms; first week for summer two-week courses) will receive a W grade for each course.
 After the ninth week of classes, any student who officially withdraws from the University will receive E grades, except in a case of extenuating circumstances as determined by the associate vice president for academics.